Location: Dallas, TX

 - Responsible for written regulatory/clinical communications for assigned trials, including, but limited to protocol and CRF development, responses to regulatory deficiency letters, annual reports with safety reporting, SAE/UADE reports, final Clinical Study Reports, CE Mark reports, and other internal reports as needed.

 - Liaise with vendors and internal stakeholders to ensure timely data base lock is achieved

-- Manage appropriate implementation, conduct, tracking and reporting of assigned trial(s) including quality review of trial information within internal clinical trial management practices used to support and manage assigned responsibilities
+- Manage appropriate implementation, conduct, tracking and reporting of assigned trial(s) including quality review of trial information using internal clinical trial management practices to support and manage assigned responsibilities

 - Identifies and assists with opportunities for process development, improvement and implementation of policies, procedures and processes related to Good Clinical Practice, SOPs, and assigned clinical trial activities.